nikimix/rslang/readme.md

 RS Lang - application for the study of foreign words, including an electronic textbook with a word base

-- application is developed in ts
+- application is developed in TypeScript

 [Pull Request](https://github.com/nikimix/rslang/pull/1)